NOTE: If you are looking to activate or deactivate an already created item click here.

-The Information tab consists of a series of rich text editors, each with a specific area of focus.
+The About tab consists of a series of rich text editors, each with a specific area of focus.
 All fields in this tab are optional; they allow basic formatting options only.
+This article is for walking through the fields in the About tab.

 - Edit the Biography field.